 Once you crunch the numbers, use that knowledge to improve future campaigns.
 If a percentage of your loyal customers aren't clicking through to surveys, send your next one to a segment of loyal customers who do.
 If half of your recipients don't open any of your emails on Mondays, create separate segments for them and those who do, and schedule the emails accordingly.

 You can speed up the learning process with A/B testing—these experiments go hand in hand with email marketing because it's so easy to split any list into "A" and "B" groups.
+AI built into your email marketing software can now help streamline A/B tests, predicting what changes might produce the best outcomes based on historical data and user behavior patterns.

 Automate your segmentation